-Accompanist for the chorus is David L. Rose of Shrewsbury, MA.
+Pictured below is Mr. Volpe with Mr. David L. Rose of Shrewsbury, MA, who was Mr. Volpe's accompanist for the past 20 years.
 Mr. Rose holds a Bachelors degree from the Cleveland Institute of Music and a Master’s degree in Performance from the New England Conservatory of Music.
 He has been playing the piano since age 5 and is currently the Bank Manager for Commerce Bank and Trust in Hudson and Marlborough as well as a professional piano instructor.

 How Many?
 The NACC performs two concerts per year, a Christmas concert in December and a spring concert in May.